 We are a membership organisation.
 A volunteer-led sister network to The Fabian Society, governed by an elected committee, with officers and a constitution.

 To many, Fabian Women’s Network is a lifeline to women in politics and public life, shaping policy on the left.
-Join us today by clicking here.
+Join us today.

 To donate to the Fabian Women’s Network, via the Fabian Society website, please click here.